MedicalGenomicsLab/deconvolution_benchmarking/README.md

 ## Singularity dependencies
 The method CIBERSORTx does not provide source code and can only be executed via a Docker container.
-As Docker requires root access, which could not be run on our infrastructure, we converted the CIBERSORT Docker images to a Singularity image.
+As Docker requires root access, which could not be run on our infrastructure, we converted the CIBERSORTx Docker images to a Singularity image.
 This requires:
 - Docker 20.10.17
 - Singularity 3.6.1